cheerfulstoic/step_wise/README.md

 end
 ```

 You might notice that the `step/1` and `map_step/1` functions take function values.
-These can be anonymous (like used above in `map_step`), though errors will be clearer when using function values coming from named functions.
+These can be anonymous (i.e. as in `map_step` above), though errors will be clearer when using function values coming from named functions.

 The `step` and `map_step` functions `rescue` / `catch` anything which bubbles up so that you don't have to.
 All exceptions/throws will be returned as `{:error, _}` tuples so that they can be handled.  `exit`s, however, are *not* caught on purpose because, as [this Elixir guide](https://elixir-lang.org/getting-started/try-catch-and-rescue.html#exits) says: "exit signals are an important part of the fault tolerant system provided by the Erlang VM..."